-- ★6 Management Information Systems electives (See Note 7)
+★6 Management Information Systems electives (See Note 7)

-- ★9 Senior Business electives
+★9 Senior Business electives

-- ★9 in free electives (See Notes 3 and 4)

 - (1) Students are strongly advised to consider taking CMPUT 114 and 115 in their Preprofessional year, and in any event, must take them no later than Year Three.
 Students with weak or no background in computing are advised to take CMPUT 101 prior to taking CMPUT 114.
 All of these courses satisfy the requirements for electives outside Business in Year Two. - (2) If not already taken in the Preprofessional year. - (3) MIS majors must take either MIS 419 or CMPUT 201.
 (The other may be taken as an elective.)
 While MIS 419 is a fourth year course, CMPUT 201 may be taken earlier, and should be taken as soon as practicable, especially by students interested in the Computing Science minor.
 Some MIS students prefer a business-oriented background.
 Others may find it useful to develop a stronger background in computing science.
 The latter students should consult the Computing Science section or seek Faculty advice for appropriate additional course offerings and sequencing.
-Students must contact the Department of Accounting and Management Information Systems early in their program for guidance as to appropriate and available coursework. - (4) See §54.1.4. - (5) Either ACCTG 322 or MGTSC 352 may be taken in Year Two with the other taken in Year Three. - (6) May be taken in any year except Year Two, Fall Term.
+Students must contact the Department of

+- Accounting and Management Information Systems early in their program for guidance as to appropriate and available coursework. - (4) See §64.1.4.